edgedb/edgedb/docs/stdlib/abstract.rst

     :index: any anytype float

-    Abstract base scalar type for
-    :eql:type:`float32` and :eql:type:`float64`.
+    Represents an abstract base scalar type for :eql:type:`float32` and :eql:type:`float64`.